 Like many regions of the U.S., New England is undergoing several changes affecting energy use throughout the region's economy and the region's electricity system and markets.
 These changes are arising from a combination of factors including state policies aimed at decarbonizing the region's economy and grid, and technological innovation that increases performance and decreases costs of new technologies.
-These changes include:
+The factors driving these market and system changes include: